leanprover/fp-lean/functional-programming-lean/src/programs-proofs/inequalities.md

 There is one promising assumption available: `h : ¬List.length xs < 2`, which comes from the `if`.
 Clearly, if it is not the case that `xs.length < 2`, then `xs.length ≥ 2`.
-The Lean library provides this theorem under the name `Nat.ge_of_not_lt`.
-The program is now complete:
+The `omega` tactic solves this goal, and the program is now complete:
 ```leantac
 {{#example_decl Examples/ProgramsProofs/Inequalities.lean mergeSort}}
 ```